braedynl/CSE231-020-SS20/FAQ.md

 No, they were all made by the professors.

+**9. There's something on the repository that I think should be added/moved.
+Can you do anything about it?**

+Yes!
+I'd be happy to.
+Please email me (letting4@msu.edu), or, if you're feeling spicy, you can make a GitHub account and submit a problem to the "Issues" page.

 ## Miscellaneous/Personal

 **1. I'm a [major that's not computer science/engineering], will I ever need this?**

 Probably, yeah.
 Programming is becoming more and more important everyday, to the point where most engineering fields use it to some capacity.
 The power in programming is its ability to manipulate, and calculate values almost instantaneously in tandem with logic.
 The phone in your pocket, the stock market, the digital alarm clock on your desk -- all of these wouldn't exist without programming.

 **2. Can I forward your emails to my friends in other sections?**